oliver-oloughlin/kvdex/README.md

 ```

 ### Find
 The "find" method is used to retrieve a single document with the given id from the KV store.
-The id must be of type Deno.KvKeyPart.
+The id must adhere to the type Deno.KvKeyPart.

 ```ts
 const user1 = await users.find(123)